GeekTrainer/learn-django/Outline.md

 1. Introduction
     * Learning Objectives
       - In this module you will learn:
-2. Installing the starter app
+2. Installing Django
     * Creating a new directory
     * Creating a virtual environment
     * Activating a virtual environment
-    * Django installation
-    * Create a project with Django-admin
-    * Navigating the project structure
-    * Deploying the project
-    * Retrieving the starter app
+    * Retrieving the project starter files
       - Installing Git
       - Cloning the GitHub repository
-3. Activating the app
+    * Django installation
+3. SQLite database
     * Create the SQLite database
     * Display the schema
-    * Activate the model
-    * Add data using Django ORM
-      - Creating new objects
-      - Retrieving objects
-      - Modifying objects
 4. Working with Django forms
       - HTML forms
       - Understanding Django forms
 5. Form Views
-      - Generic views
+      - Generic views for Create, Update and Delete
+        - Developing objects for Create
-      - Creating objects for Create, Update and Delete
+        - Creating objects for Update and Delete
 6. Using Crispy forms for better display
       - Using Bootstrap3 with Crispy
 7. Knowledge Check